Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Superconformal quantum mechanics on hyperkahler cones

 where I have decomposed $\psi$ into its $(1,0)$ and $(0,1)$ part.
-In summary the correction boundary condition for (\ref{index_y_hat}) should be
+In summary{,} the {correct} boundary condition for (\ref{index_y_hat}) should be

-During the localisation calculation we take $\mu \to 0$.
-If a trajectory $\phi$ starts at $p\in \tilde{M}$ and ends at $U p \in \tilde{M}$, the time scales as $\mu$ and so velocity scales as $1/\mu$ and the action scales as velocity square times time $\mu^{-2}\mu \sim \mu^{-1}$.
+{Now} we take $\mu \to 0$.
+If a {path} $\phi$ starts at $p\in \tilde{M}$ and ends at $U p \in \tilde{M}$, the time scales as $\mu$ and so {the} velocity scales as $1/\mu$ and the action scales as velocity square times time $\mu^{-2}\mu \sim \mu^{-1}$.
 And hence as a long as $Up \neq p$ the action would diverge and its exponential would tend to zero.
-The only paths whose action does not diverge is when $Up = p$ and the path is constant.
-For a generic choice of $t,z_i$ the fixed point of $U$ agrees with the fixed points of torus action generated by $V, Z^i$.
+The only paths whose action {do} not diverge {are} when $Up = p$ and the path is constant.
+For {generic} $t,z_i$ the fixed point{s} of $U$ {agree} with the fixed points of torus action generated by $V, Z^i$.
 We assume that there are only finitely many fixed points.
 The path integral localizes to constant paths at these fixed points.
 We assume that it localizes to $\psi = 0$ because the SUSY variation $\delta \phi = 0$ when $\psi = 0$.

-It remains to compute quadratic fluctution around these saddle points.
+It remains to compute {the quadratic fluctuations} around these saddle points.
 Let $P$ be a fixed point.
-We diagonalize the action of $U_*$ on the tangent space at $P$:
+We diagonalize the action of $U_*$ on the tangent space {of $\tilde{M}$} at $P$:

 So the tangent space is a direct sum of one dimensional complex vector spaces.
 We will focus on the first summand and later take product over all the summands.
-The index is invariant under rescaling the potential $C$ by $\lambda C$ for some $\lambda >0$ and so we can let $\lambda \to 0$ in our computation so any quadratic fluctuation involving the function $C$ vanishes in this limit.
+The index is invariant under rescaling the potential $C$ by $\lambda C$ {whenever} $\lambda >0$ and so we can let $\lambda \to 0$ in our computation {and discard the function $C$}.
 We also scale the time variable $\theta = 2\pi t/\mu$ so that $\theta\in [0,2\pi]$.